Best practices for the user to secure his hosting account

 Firewalls are also a great way to prevent malicious software to connect to your computer.
 A firewall's function is to block off communication ports, which means that you are warned when something tries to contact your computer through a certain port.

 Here is a list of common problems that lead to security breaches, and some hints on how to avoid and/or resolve them.

 UPDATE THEM!
 We cannot stress this enough.
 3rd party software is often installed on hosting accounts, and why shouldn't you use them?
 They are more often than not free, they work wonders and give you an online presence within minutes!
 Common applications like WordPress, Joomla, Drupal, Magento, etc. are used by thousands of sites out there.
 That means that everyone has access to these applications, making available the code behind them.

 Updating these applications as the updates come out is an essential part of using them.
 Why?
 Because as soon as a vulnerability has been diagnosed, the provider will quickly find a solution to the problem and make the fix available.

-One-Click, a Funio Panelbox plugin, enables you to install in a single click many popular applications.
+Softaculous, found on your cPanel interface, enables you to install in a single click many popular applications.
 It also allows for easy and sometimes automated updates.

 A note on add-on applications.
 Taking WordPress as an example, there are many additional applications you can attach to your blog called plugins.
 Anybody can create these applications and make them available.
 This also applies to themes.
 However, these plugins and themes are not always coded perfectly and can be the source of a vulnerability.
-You have to make sure you use add-on applications with care and use the most trusted ones, such as those listed on the site of the main application you are using, and those who are updated regularly.
+You have to make sure you use add-on applications with care and use the most trusted ones, such as those listed on the site of the main application you are using, and those that are updated regularly.

 Certain plugins can help with website security!
 Some CMS plugins will deal with comment spamming or with brute force attacks.
 Just make a quick plugin search on your CMS's site, and you will find plenty of them!